Academic Calendar

 1

-The minimum passing grade for a course at MacEwan University is a D unless otherwise noted next to the appropriate course in the program of study.
+The minimum passing grade for a course at MacEwan University is a D unless otherwise noted next to the appropriate course in the Program of Study.

 Course Substitutions